CHARAN-NALAKALASALA/charanprojectSLNfile/README.md

 Steps to setup and run the project

 1. Download all the files from the given URL
-2. Open it in visual studio (I used Visual studio 2019 version)
+2. Open it in visual studio by doubleclicking ShopBridge.sln file(I used Visual studio 2019 version)
 3. Before that create database and table with following code

 CREATE DATABASE assessment1DB;(Execute this first)